-These bank accounts are specifically designed for students, so often include a fee-free overdraft.
+These bank accounts are specifically designed for students, so often include an interest-free overdraft.
 They also commonly include gifts or discounts for things that students use a lot or just like.
 But it's important to also look beyond the freebies.

 These can be a convenient way to manage your money when used appropriately.
 There's usually an interest free period, so if you can pay them off every month, that's great.
 They can also help spread the cost of expensive items.

-Like all forms of overdrafts you’ll need to pay it back at some point, but don’t worry we’ll help you keep on top of your spending with mobile alerts to tell you when you’re close to or over your limit.
+Like all forms of overdrafts you’ll need to pay it back at some point, but don’t worry we’ll help you keep on top of your spending with mobile alerts to tell you when you’re over your limit.
 Plus when you graduate, we’ll still be by your side, converting your student account to a graduate account.
-With our graduate account you can apply for a fee-free tiered arranged overdraft offer for the first three years, helping you move into professional life.
+With our graduate account you can apply for an interest-free tiered arranged overdraft offer for the first three years, helping you move into professional life.

 So all your payments are made, it’s important you manage your account within your arranged overdraft limit.
 If you don’t have enough money in your account or you reach your limit, you may not be able to make any more payments.
 If a payment takes you over your limit or we stop it, you won’t be charged.